yashrajbharti/auto-generate-captions-video/README.md

 The proposal is informed by research indicating that captions improve content comprehension, user engagement, and accessibility for people with hearing impairments and non-native speakers.
 The **0.5% adoption rate** of `<track>` tags highlights the need for a low-effort solution for developers.

+## Working Example

+Using web technologies (HTML, CSS and JS) combined with whisper API models by HuggingFace's transformer.js, here's a [working example](https://yashrajbharti.github.io/captions-on-the-fly/src/example.html) with the [github repo here](https://github.com/yashrajbharti/captions-on-the-fly).
+The example captures how the auto-captions will appear and could be used and is available in both Vanilla JS and as a Chrome extension.

 ## Use cases

 ### Use case 1